kendalls/jekyll-now/_posts/2019-01-08-Mo-Durable-Functions.md

 {% endhighlight %}

 ## Step 2: The Orchestrator Function
 This Function controls how the payload is processed.
 It needs to be triggered by the client function and an **orchestration trigger**.
 The Durable Task Framework checkpoints the execution state of the function into table storage at any and each await statement.
 The function is run from its beginning again each time it is resumed from an await and the framework replays the output of activity function calls if they have already taken place.
-So our orchestrator function looks like this:
+Our orchestrator function looks like this:
 {% highlight cs %}
 [FunctionName("MyOrchestration")]
 [return: SendGrid(ApiKey = "SendGridKey")] // Output binding (since async method cannot have out parameter)